SaaStacked/saastack/src/Hosts/WebsiteHost/ClientApp/README.md

 ### Bundling

 Vite treats 'development' builds and 'production' builds very differently.
 It also supports a hot-loading dev server.

-We support a mixed mode environment, where you can use the dev server (without hot-loading), or not use the dev server.
+We support a mixed mode environment, where you can use the dev server (with hot-loading), or just use the compiled JavaScript bundle.
 It is your choice.

 * When you use `npm run dev` it starts a Vite dev server on port 5173, which serves the JavaScript files from the `src` folder.
 * When you use `npm run build` it compiles and bundles the JavaScript files from the `src` folder into a single bundle in the `wwwroot` folder.
+*
+> Note: some changes to some files (particularly those outside the `src` folder, like `translation.json` and any images), will require  you to run `npm run build` if running the dev server

 We are deliberately rendering the `Index.html` page server-side (see: `HomeController.cs`) for security purposes, thus we need to load the correct JavaScript and CSS files into `Index.html` at runtime both locally and in production.